Berkeley-CS195/sp23/content/about.md

 ------

 In addition, you will write three short essays (500-1000 words) that contain your original thoughts about issues from the class.
-All students will write about the same topics, and your work will be reviewed by your peers.
+Students will choose their own essay topics, and your work will be reviewed by your peers.
 Essay assignments will appear in the reading list and be announced in class.

 Grading